Vote Absentee

 Making application to receive an absentee ballot by mail

-The deadline for making application to receive an absentee ballot by mail is:
+The deadline for making application to receive an absentee ballot by mail is 5 pm on the fifth day before the election.

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.